E-Waste and the cloud: a new perspective on sustainability

 Distributed cloud is a game changer

-The Distributed cloud is a method where data is stored across multiple devices or nodes, often in different geographical locations, instead of a centralized data center.
-This approach not only helps to reduce electronic waste but also offers several other advantages.
+The distributed cloud is a method where data is stored across multiple devices or nodes, often in different geographical locations, instead of a centralized data center.
+This approach helps to reduce electronic waste, anoffers several other advantages.
 This approach has several benefits that can help mitigate the e-waste problem.

 Extended device lifespan